UVA-DSI/conferences/JupyterCon18/readme.md

 # JupyterCon18 - the project jupyter conference
 # Abstract
 In this repo I document my experience at the JupyterCon18 conference.
 This readme file serves as an outline for a talk on that experience.
 First I will set the tone for what the conference was like.
 Then get straight into what materials I present in the repository.
 This includes how to find videos and slides from the conference.
 Then I discuss the sessions I attened and will focus on three main pieces:
-1. A discussion of the Amazon SageMaker Tool
+1. What Jupyter Is - a demonstration of the Amazon SageMaker to host notebooks (part of AWS)
-2. How project jupyter relates to the open data lab, including some nice efforts by pangeo.
+2. How Jupyter impacts research - the open data lab and other efforts like pangeo
-3. The educational uses of jupyter notebooks
+3. How Jupyter impacts education - the educational uses of jupyter notebooks

 ## "I was there for four days and never opened Jupyter, so what does that tell you"